-The cord blood industry came into existence in the early 1990’s with the formation of several leading cord blood banks in the U.S., followed by the formation of cord blood banks across the globe.
-It has now been almost 40 years since it was first proposed that stem and progenitor cells were present in human cord blood, so the question is, what will the next 40 years hold for the cord blood banking industry?
+The cord blood industry came into existence in the early 1990’s with the formation of several cord blood banks in the U.S. and worldwide.
+It has also been almost 40 years since it was first proposed that stem and progenitor cells were present in human cord blood.

 1. Diversification of Services

-Cord blood banks are rapidly introducing new types of perinatal tissue stem cell storage.
+Cord blood banks are rapidly introducing new types of stem cell storage.
 These services include the storage of:

 - Umbilical cord tissue (Wharton’s Jelly)